matiasmm/SpecialComments/README.md

 The great thing about the template above, is that you can open it in any browser after applying these special comments and is not going to break.

-So, for desingers it's easy to work, becouse they just have to care if it is correctly desplayed in the browser.
+So, for designers it's easy to work, because they just have to care if it is correctly displayed in the browser.

 For you (a developer), you have a lot of html you don't care, like Lorem Ipsum text, test images, test urls, etc. but you are going to select only the parts you need.